-Date school Is school If so, list year Is school If so, list the School at Full
+Date school will leave current co- location Is school working with NYCDOE to expand into current space?
+If so, list year expansion will occur.
+Is school working with NYCDOE to move to separate space?
+If so, list the proposed space and year planned for move School at Full Capacity at Site Site 1 N/A No No Yes m1d.

-will leave working with expansion will working with proposed Capacity at

-current co- NYCDOE to occur.
-NYCDOE to space and Site

-location expand into move to year planned

-current separate for move

-space? space?

-Site 1 N/A No No No

-IF LOCATED IN PRIVATE SPACE IN NYC OR IN DISTRICTS OUTSIDE NYC m1d.
 Upload a current Certificate of Occupancy (COO) and the annual Fire Inspection Report for school site 1 if located in private space in NYC or located outside of NYC.

+IF LOCATED IN PRIVATE SPACE IN NYC OR IN DISTRICTS OUTSIDE NYC